-Most leases provide for a mandatory period for both parties and then the possibility to extend or terminate at the tenant's discretion.
-Once the agreed extensions are over, if the tenant stays, the Spanish Civil Code provision for tacit extensions (tácita reconducción) would apply, with further extensions by the same term in which the rent is denominated (daily/monthly/yearly).
+Most leases provide for a mandatory period for both parties, followed by the option to extend or terminate the lease at the tenant's discretion.
+Once the agreed extensions are over, if the tenant stays, the Spanish Civil Code provision for tacit extensions (tácita reconducción) applies, with further extensions by the same term in which the rent is denominated (daily/monthly/yearly).